ydkb/ydkb.github.io/help/en/ble-series.md

   - Using Lock Mode will directly make the keyboard enter deep power saving mode.
 The difference from 2 is that by this way, you can press only F and J together to wake it up.

-## Signal optimization

-Bluetooth is also a 2.4G wireless.
-So if you want to make better use of it, pay attention to the following points.
-  - Reduce other 2.4G continuous interference.
-Use 5GHz wifi for your own network as much as possible.
-  - Reduce blocking and interference between your keyboard and Bluetooth receiver.
-USB 3.0 devices with high-speed communication between the keyboard and the Bluetooth receiver or next to the Bluetooth receiver will also have a great impact.
-  - If it works well and the signal starts to turn bad, switch the computer's Bluetooth off and on again. which make it reconnect.
-Sometimes it will improve.
-(Because the bluetooth may switch to a channel with less interference)
-  - Some Bluetooth wifi integrated modules may require the following items to be set to disabled or similar settings.
-{{:ble_series_01.png?500|}}

 ## Background Story
 Some of these were written down when I was making 1800mini.
 They are also the ideas at the beginning of the BLE series.
 Record them.
 Those who are interested can take a look.